 Migraine treatments range vastly and so do their results for each person.
 There are a variety of ways to treat migraine.
-Mind, body and soul therapies can be used along with preventative and abortive efforts.
+Mind, body, and soul therapies can be used along with preventative and abortive efforts.
 What works for me may not work for you.
-I have tried a lot because a lot has failed, not been worth the money, side effects or minimal help.
-I have found treatment that provides great relief and some that remain part of my daily life.
+I have tried a lot because a lot has failed, not been worth the money, side effects, or minimal help.
+I have found a treatment that provides great relief and some that remain part of my daily life.
 Please take a look at some common treatments I’ve tried and decide for yourself.

 Stress: Relaxation Practices

 - Breathe work/meditation

 - Everyone is very sensitive and oils are a personal preference.
 At times it helps me while other times it triggers me.
 I usually prefer lavender, peppermint, eucalyptus, lemon, and migraine magic.

 - Caution: This is not recommended for those with hemiplegic migraine.
 Drowning is an unfortunate possibility for a hemiplegic migraine attack if an attack occurs in a bathtub.

 - Ice is my go-to relief.
 A cold dark room, ice, and sleep are the most natural and effective ways I fight migraine.

 - I use these Cooling Headache Pads when I travel on the go.

 - Physical Therapy

 - Can trigger and can help treat depending on each person.
 Often not recommended by physicians if you have chronic migraine but in episodic acute attacks it can be used to enhance the effectiveness of some medications.
 It helps me but only with consistency on how much and when.
 Proceed with caution and medical supervision.